interfacevisionblog/interfacevisionblog.github.com/_posts/2014-09-18-design-javascript-and-homoiconicity.md

 Our code being a data-structure gives us the ability to manipulate code just like any data-structure.
 This means we can join, cut, copy, merge, delete, search, sort, load and save code: even during runtime!

+If you find our work on Homoiconicity interesting, please follow us [@interfaceVision](http://www.twitter.com/interfaceVision) and/or [@erichosick](http://www.twitter.com/erichosick).